Anti-Fascist Action: History

-AFA was launched in London in 1985 at a large public meeting representing a wide range of anti-fascist and anti-racist organisations and individuals, including Red Action and the Direct Action Movement, Searchlight, the Newham Monitoring Project, and the Jewish Socialist Group.
-It was partly a reaction to the perceived inadequacies of the original Anti-Nazi League (ANL), which had recently wound up its operations.
-AFA members accused ANL of failing to directly confront fascists, of allying with moderates who were complicit in racism, and of being a vanguardist front for the Socialist Workers Party (SWP).
+AFA was partly a reaction to the perceived inadequacies of the original Anti-Nazi League (ANL), which had recently wound up its operations.
+AFA members accused ANL of failing to directly confront fascists, of allying with moderates who were complicit in racism, and of being a front for the vanguardist Socialist Workers Party (SWP).
 Jeremy Corbyn was either national secretary or honorary president of this first incarnation of AFA in 1985.

-However, according to historian Nigel Copsey, "this original AFA unravelled due to internal tensions between militant anti-fascists and more moderate anti-racists...
+According to historian Nigel Copsey, "this original AFA unravelled due to internal tensions between militant anti-fascists and more moderate anti-racists...
 By 1988, fractured by in-house sectarianism, AFA had all but collapsed."
 In 1989, though, it "was resurrected as a militant, physical force anti-fascist group."

 Although many Trotskyist groups, independent socialists, anarchists and members of the Labour Party were active in AFA in the 1980s, after its relaunch in 1989 the main members were from various anarchist groups and Red Action, a group founded by disillusioned militant anti-fascist ex-SWP members who had criticised perceived populist or popular front politics of the ANL.

-Thousands of people took part in AFA mobilisations such as the Remembrance Day demonstrations in 1986 and 1987, and a mobilisation against a Blood and Honour gig, "the Main Event", in May 1989.
-In 1988, AFA formed a musical arm, Cable Street Beat (named after the Battle of Cable Street, a 1936 confrontation between fascists and anti-fascists), on similar principles to the Anti-Nazi League's Rock Against Racism.
-Cable Street Beat launched a magazine, Cable Street Beat Review, in early 1989.
-Among the artists who performed for early Cable Street Beat events were Blaggers ITA, Angelic Upstarts, Attila the Stockbroker, The Men They Couldn't Hang, Forgotten Sons and Blyth Power.
+In 1986 and 1987, thousands of people took part in AFA mobilisations such as the Remembrance Day demonstrations.
+In 1988, AFA formed a musical arm, Cable Street Beat, named after the Battle of Cable Street, a 1936 confrontation between fascists and anti-fascists, on similar principles to the Anti-Nazi League's Rock Against Racism.

+In May 1989, there was an AFA mobilisation against a Blood and Honour gig, "the Main Event".

+In early 1989, Cable Street Beat launched a magazine, Cable Street Beat Review.
+Among the artists who performed for early Cable Street Beat events were Blaggers ITA, Angelic Upstarts, Attila the Stockbroker, The Men They Couldn't Hang, Forgotten Sons, and Blyth Power.

 In 1989, there was a split in AFA between militant anti-fascists and other members, such as the Newham Monitoring Group, whose views were closer to liberal anti-fascism.
 The militant groups relaunched AFA that year, with the affiliates Direct Action Movement and Workers' Power, as well as several trade unions.